 - Keep the key to your safe somewhere different from both the safe and the rest of the house keys.

 - Keep toxic cleaning chemicals and materials out of reach of children.

 - Leave guns unloaded when not in use and never leave a loaded gun out to avoid misfirings or accidental shootings.

 - Check to make sure the gun is unloaded before removing it from its secured location to avoid misfirings.

-- Consider keeping only guns that would be used in life-threatening home defense situations (like small handguns) in the home.
+- Consider keeping only guns that would be used in life-threatening home defense situations (like small handguns) in the home and in an appropriate, quick-access handgun safe.
 Keep sporting or range weapons off the premises.

 Gun Safety and Children with Behavioral Problems

 If you have guns in the house, you should be careful to look for any behavioral problems children (especially teenagers) might display such as extreme aggression or depression.
 These behaviors can indicate that you should not keep guns in the house at all.
 Not only has the presence of a gun in the home been linked to an increased likelihood of a homicide or accidental death within the home, but also an increased risk of suicide, especially when a child suffers from depression.
 Up to 85% of suicides that are attempted with a firearm prove fatal.
 In comparison, many of the other attempted methods by teenages have an average fatality rate of 5%.
 In fact, victims of suicide are 30 times more likely to use a gun than another form if a gun is kept in the house.
 Relatedly, if a child exhibits extreme aggression or anger and there is a firearm in the house, there is an increased likelihood that a violent outburst will prove fatal.